Sp3ctro/Sp3ctro.github.io/_posts/2020-01-27-FRM-Reading-2.md

 This is a comprehensive approach in which - for each data point - conditional volatility models are applied, and standardisation is performed by dividing the datapoint by realised returns.
 Bootstrapping is used to simulate returns which incorporate current volatility levels.

 # Non-Parametric VAR Estimation: Advantages & Disadvantages
-*Identify advantages and disadvantages of non-parametric estimation methods*
+*LO 2d: Identify advantages and disadvantages of non-parametric estimation methods*

 The advantages are that non-parametric methods are simple, flexible and avoid complicated variance-covariance matrices and the likes.
 Furthermore, we can apply time, volatility, and correlation-based weighting regimes to existing data with relative ease.

 The disadvantages, however, are that non-parametric methods are highly dependant on data.
 Therefore if data exhibits characteristics which are either too high or too low, then our estimates will be misleading.
 Non-parametric methods will not be able to detect regime changes, and of course, if an instrument is new, we won't have any historical data to use at all.

+[^1]: Kevin Dowd, Measuring Market Risk, 2nd Edition (West Sussex, UK: John Wiley & Sons, 2005)